b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 I once heard a story about chess.

 According to the story the game was created by a Hindu wise man.
-He presented his invention to his king who was so impressed that he offered to fulfill his request as a reward.
+He presented the invention to his king who was so impressed that he offered to fulfill his request as a reward.

 - I want nothing but some wheat grains.
 - How many?
-- Put 1 grain on the first field, 2 grains on the second, 4 on the third, 8 on the fourth, and so on.
+- Put 1 grain on the first chess field, 2 grains on the second, 4 on the third, 8 on the fourth, and so on.
 I want the grains that are on the last field.

 A laughingly small request, thought the king.
 Or is it?